EduardoZepeda/coffee-bytes-hugo/content/posts/docker-compose-tutorial-con-comandos-en-gnu-linux/index.en.md

 ## What is docker compose?

-Docker compose is a tool that allows you to manage applications consisting of multiple Docker containers.
+Docker compose is a tool that allows you to manage applications consisting of multiple [Docker containers](/en/what-is-docker-and-what-is-it-for/).
 Instead of having multiple Dockerfiles and be running and linking one by one with Docker, we define a docker-compose.yml file with the configuration we want and run it, this will create all the necessary services of our application.
 It also works in development, production, staging or testing environments, as well as with continuous integration services.

-Docker-compose is programming using the [go or golang programming language](/en/go-programming-language-introduction-to-variables-and-data-types/); the same language that [go containers run internally](/en/how-does-a-docker-container-work-internally/).
+Docker-compose is programming using the [go or golang programming language](/en/go-programming-language-introduction-to-variables-and-data-types/); the same language that [go containers use to run internally](/en/how-does-a-docker-container-work-internally/).

-Docker compose allows you to automate processes, and is used in such popular projects as [cookiecutter-django, with which you can get a django application production-ready in minutes](/en/cookiecutter-django-for-configuring-and-deploying-in-django/).
+Docker compose allows you to automate processes, and is used in such popular projects as [cookiecutter-django](/en/cookiecutter-django-for-configuring-and-deploying-in-django/) or any other modern API that don't want to deal with the hassle of handling different environments.

 {{<ad>}}

 ## Structure of a docker-compose.yml file

-Just as Dockerfile existed in Docker, where you configured the state of a container in a declarative way, in Docker compose there is an equivalent: yml files.
+Just as the concept of a [Dockerfile existed in Docker](/en/how-to-write-a-docker-file-from-scratch/), where you configured the state of a container in a declarative way, in Docker compose there is an equivalent: yml files.

 Before we start with the commands let's explain the structure of a docker-compose configuration file and some common guidelines.